-The biology major aims to deepen students' appreciation for the life sciences and to increase their concern for living things and their environment in addition to helping them develop the intellectual competence and the technical skills necessary in their chosen careers.
+The biology major deepens students' appreciation for the life sciences and increases their concern for living things and their environment in addition to developing intellectual competence and technical skills necessary in their chosen careers.

-After completing the biology requirements, students will, for example, be able to: employ the scientific method to summarize scientific information into coherent and logical conclusions; recognize basic laboratory and field instrumentation equipment; and use computers to present scientific information.
+After completing the biology requirements, students will be able to employ the scientific method to summarize scientific information and coherently communicate logical conclusions; understand living systems from the molecular level through the organismal level and their ecological interactions, and be able to employ a broad range of analytic and scientific techniques to further their studies.

-Medical, teaching, research, industry, museums, park and wildlife management, environmental education, conservation, correlation with health sciences, and many other fields.
+Medical and other health professions such as physical therapy, physician assistant, and occupational therapy.
+Also, dentistry, veterinary medicine, and pharmacology.
+Teaching, academic and professional research, industry, park and wildlife management, environmental education, conservation, and many other fields.